2026 Formula Regional European Championship

+Emanuele Olivieri won the Drivers' Championship and in doing so also won the Rookie Championship, while his team R-ace GP won its second Teams' Championship in a row.

-The 2026 FIA Formula Regional European Championship is a planned multi-event, Formula Regional open-wheel single seater motor racing championship scheduled to be held across Europe.
-The championship will feature a mix of professional and amateur drivers, competing in Formula Regional cars that conform to the FIA Formula Regional regulations for the championship.
-This will be the seventh season of the championship.
+The 2026 FIA Formula Regional European Championship was a multi-event, Formula Regional open-wheel single seater motor racing championship held across Europe.
+The championship featured a mix of professional and amateur drivers, competing in Formula Regional cars that conform to the FIA Formula Regional regulations for the championship.
+This was the eighth season of the championship.

-After five seasons of working together with Alpine for championship and engine branding purposes, the championship and the manufacturer will split in 2026, coinciding with the series retiring the Tatuus FR-19 after seven seasons and switching to the new Tatuus T-326 chassis.
+After five seasons of working together with Alpine for championship and engine branding purposes, the championship and the manufacturer split in 2026, coinciding with the series retiring the Tatuus FR-19 after seven seasons and switching to the new Tatuus T-326 chassis.

+R-ace GP driver Emanuele Olivieri won the Drivers' Championship title with a 9-point gap over MP Motorsport driver Sebastian Wheldon.
+Olivieri also won the Rookies' Championship, and became the first rookie to win the overall championship since 2020.
+R-ace GP defended their Teams' Championship title with one race to spare.

 Teams and drivers

-All teams will compete using identical Tatuus T-326 cars powered by Toyota engines on Pirelli tyres.
+All teams competed using identical Tatuus T-326 cars powered by Toyota engines on Pirelli tyres.
 The ten pre-selected teams for the 2026 season were announced on 2 October 2025.